Questions & answers

 Yes!
 An sFTP server in zedas®secure allows a bidirectional exchange of data.
 This can be achieved from the internet and takes place in a zedas®secure demilitarised firewall zone.
 Controlled synchronisation, including virus scans, with an integrated file service means that the target or source systems in the production plant do not require direct access to this sFTP server and can also not be reached from this.

-Please take a look under LINK!
+Please take a look at our glossary!
 There we have attempted to explain important concepts as simply and as understandably as possible.
 If you don’t find your answer(s) there, please let us know.
 We’d be happy to then add to our glossary!